Hubas-prog/BC-MFA/README.md

 fac => an external factor used for the supervised analysis (BCA).

-cos2 => A numerical value giving the cos2 by which variables text and symbols should be magnified in the variable plot.
+cos2 => A numerical value giving the cos2 by which variables text and symbols should be magnified in the variable plot. by default = 0.

 # Note